telerik/kendo-ui-core/docs/AngularJS/introduction.md

 The sample above includes a paragraph that is using the Angular's `ng-show` directive and is displayed only after a month was picked.
 The `$scope.$digest()` event handler had to be called to make this approach work.

-#### Set Handlers through k-on Attribute
+#### Setting Handlers through k-on Attribute

-It is possible to specify event handlers using attributes as well.
+You can also specify event handlers by using attributes.
 They require the `k-on-` prefix.

 ###### Example